nuuuwan/news_lk3_data/README.md

 The Kandy-Matale road (A9) has been temporarily closed at Akurana due to a fire that broke out in a shop at Akurana and has spread to several adjacent shops in the vicinity, according to police.

 Accordingly, motorists are kindly advised to use alternate routes to avoid inconveniences.

+It has been reported that the fire is still not under control.

+According to the police, the restaurant owners have stated that there are around 50 gas cylinders in the premises, complicating efforts to contain the blaze.

 ◼️